mancusolab/sushie/docs/manual.rst

      - 0.5
      - ``--purity 0.5``
      - Specify the purity threshold for credible sets to be output.
 It has to be a float number between 0 and 1.
+   * - ``--purity_method``
+     - String
+     - "weighted"
+     - ``--purity_method max``
+     - Specify the method to compute purity across ancestries.
+Users choose 'weighted', 'max', or 'min'. `weighted` is the sum of the purity of each ancestry weighted by the sample size.", `max` is the maximum purity value across ancestries. `min` is the minimum purity value across ancestries.
+Default is weighted.
    * - ``--max-select``
      - Integer
      - 250